Disgruntled/serverless-website/readme.md

-A serverless website, powered by cloudflare workers
+# A serverless website, powered by cloudflare workers

 =====

 This started off a short experiment to see if I could make a simple static website that was easy to update using only cloudflare workers, but it turned into so much more.

-## Serverless?
+## Serverless

 Not really, but there is no shell here.
 Just a lot of API calls: